thomas-hervey/microfrontends/docs/getting-started.md

 Install Dependencies
 --------------------

-Navigate to the root of the project and install project dependencies using pnpm:
+Navigate to the root of the project and install project dependencies using yarn:

-`pnpm i`
+`yarn install`

 Development Server
 ------------------

 This application uses [Turbo Repo](https://turbo.build/repo) to build and run multiple independent apps and packages.
 To run the development server, run the following command from the project root:

-`pnpm dev`
+`yarn dev`

 This command will start the development server for the entire application, making your microfrontends available for local development.
 You can access the following apps at the specified URLs:
 - **Apps**